Honouring Indigenous Veterans Day

-This November 8th is National Aboriginal Veterans Day, a day of remembrance and commemoration of the contributions of Indigenous veterans in the First and Second World Wars, as well as the Korean War.
-This Aboriginal Veterans Day, we would like to express our gratitude for the contributions Indigenous veterans have made to Canada and the world.
+This November 8th is National Indigenous Veterans Day, a day of remembrance and commemoration of the contributions of Indigenous veterans in the First and Second World Wars, as well as the Korean War.
+This Indigenous Veterans Day, we would like to express our gratitude for the contributions Indigenous veterans have made to Canada and the world.

-National Aboriginal Veterans Day began in Winnipeg in 1994 when Indigenous veterans were not recognized in Remembrance Day activities, and is now celebrated in many communities across Canada.
-Over 12,000 Indigenous people are estimated to have volunteered in all three wars, including 7,000 First Nations members, and approximately 300 died during these conflicts.
+National Indigenous Veterans Day began in Winnipeg in 1994 when Indigenous veterans were not recognized in Remembrance Day activities, and is now celebrated in many communities across Canada.
+Over 12,000 Indigenous people are estimated to have participated in all three wars, including 7,000 First Nations members, and approximately 300 died during these conflicts.

 After the war, enlisted Indigenous people returned home to continued discrimination, including in some cases denial of benefits, loss of Indian Status, and expropriation of their land by the government for non-Indigenous veterans.
 It was only in 1995 that Indigenous veterans were allowed to lay wreaths commemorating their fallen comrades at the National War Memorial in Ottawa.
 The first monument commemorating the role of Indigenous people during these three wars was dedicated in 2001 in Ottawa.
-It took until 2003 for the Government of Canada to provide veterans’ benefits to First Nations soldiers who had been denied them in the past, and Metis veterans have never received them.
+It took until 2003 for the Government of Canada to provide veterans’ benefits to First Nations soldiers who had been denied them in the past, and until 2019 for Métis veterans.

 Today, Indigenous people continue to serve in Canada’s armed forces.

-Right To Play works in partnership with over 85 Indigenous communities and urban organizations across Canada.
+Right To Play works in partnership with over 70 Indigenous communities and urban organizations across Canada.
 Right To Play’s Promoting Life skills in Aboriginal Youth (PLAY) program partners with Indigenous communities and urban organizations to train locally-hired Community Mentors to deliver weekly play-based programs that promote healthy living, healthy relationships, education and employability life-skills.
 Community Mentors are trained and supported by Right To Play staff as they develop programs that are responsive to the individual needs of their community.
-Since 2010, the PLAY program has expanded from working with two partners to more than 85 across Ontario, Manitoba, Alberta, and British Columbia, reaching over 6,000 children and youth last year.
+Since 2010, the PLAY program has expanded from working with two partners to more than 70 across Ontario, Manitoba, Saskatchewan, Alberta, British Columbia, Yukon, New Brunswick, and Newfoundland and Labrador, reaching over 3,500 children and youth last year.

 Learn more about Indigenous Veterans: